 STATE LEGISLATIVE: MODERATE RISK The legislature adopts congressional districts by majority-vote bill, which may be signed or vetoed by the Governor.
 Vetoes may be overridden by 2/3 vote.
-State legislative districts are adopted by majority vote of a five-member Commission, consisting of the majority and minority leaders of both CONGRESSIONAL: HIGH RISK legislative houses and a fifth member they pick.
+State legislative districts are adopted by majority vote of a five-member Commission, consisting of the majority and minority leaders of both legislative houses and a fifth member they pick.
 The Governor cannot veto Commission maps.
 State maps are directly appealed to the Supreme Court.
+CONGRESSIONAL: HIGH RISK Following the 2020 Census, Pennsylvania will lose a seat in the U.S. House of Representatives, which could lead to a larger fight over how to draw the remaining congressional districts.

-MODERATE RISK There are no redistricting-specific laws requiring public hearings or providing opportunities for public engagement for congressional redistricting.
-For state legislative redistricting, the Reapportionment Commission must post its draft plan and receive objections for 30 days before finalizing its map.
-In 2011, the Commission held over a dozen public meetings before adopting state maps. --------------- ---
+MODERATE RISK engagement for Commission mu istricting-specific laws requiring public hearings or providing opportunities for public congressional redistricting.
+For state legislative redistricting, the Reapportionment st post its draft plan and receive objections for 30 days before finalizing its map.
+In hission held over a dozen public meetings before adopting state maps. -- --

-MODERATE RISK In Pennsylvania, the legislature redraws congressional districts by bill, which must be presented to the Governor.
+MODERA TE RISK In Pennsylvania, the legislature redraws congressional districts by bill, which must be presented to the Governor.
 Pennsylvania has divided government.
 The governor is a Democrat.
 Republicans control both houses of the legislature but do not have the supermajorities needed to overturn a gubernatorial veto.
 Because of this, the legislature and governor are likely to either adopt a compromise map or deadlock on congressional redistricting, in which case a court will draw the lines.
 Should the political landscape shift in the future, there appear few meaningful constraints on the legislature's ability to redistricting congressional lines for partisan advantage.
 For state legislative redistricting, the Legislative Reapportionment Commission redistricts.
 The Commission consists of the majority and minority leaders of both houses of the Legislature, or their appointed deputies, and a fifth member appointed by the other four commissioners (or the Supreme Court if the four members deadlock).
 The balance of the commission helps to constrain partisan bias, though vesting backstop appointment power with the Supreme Court may vest that body with the meaningful decision around partisan control.

-MODERATE RISK The state constitution enumerates five mandatory criteria for state legislative redistricting: single-member districts, compactness, contiguity, equal population, and preservation of political subdivisions.
+The state constitution enumerates five mandatory criteria for state legislative redistricting: single-member districts, compactness, contiguity, equal population, and preservation of political subdivisions.
 There are no enumerated criteria for congressional redistricting in the constitution or in the state code.
-However, congressional maps that subordinate the state redistricting standards (compactness, contiguity, equal population, respect for political subdivisions) to other considerations, like gerrymandering to gain an unfair partisan advantage, violate the state constitution's Free Elections Clause. --------------- ---
+However, congressional maps that subordinate the state redistricting standards (compactness, contiguity, equal population, respect for political subdivisions) to other considerations, like gerrymandering to gain an unfair partisan advantage, violate the state constitution's Free Elections Clause. -- ---